-Netflix is a little easier to work out, as it offers just three stream qualities: Standard Definition (SD), High Definition (HD) and Ultra HD.
-Netflix states that watching one hour of Netflix in SD uses about 1GB of data, while streaming in HD uses around 3GB of data per hour.
+It’s s a little easier to work this out, as Netflix offers just three-stream qualities: Standard Definition (SD), High Definition (HD) and Ultra HD.
+Netflix states that watching one hour of content in SD uses about 1GB of data, while streaming in HD uses around 3GB of data per hour.

 Disney+ also offers only a couple of quality settings: Auto and Data Saver, which are most likely HD and SD, respectively.
 While Disney+ doesn’t offer solid information on how much data the Disney+ app uses, it’s safe to assume it’s a similar amount to Netflix.